andretost/techxchange-3394/setup.md

 ![alt text](images/setup-image10.png)

 #### The .env file

+> If you were given a ready-made `.env` file by your instructor, you can use it as is and do not have to make the changes described below.

 The Space GUID, as well as a number of other environment variables, goes into a file called `.env`.
 This file should exist in **the root folder** of where you extracted the content of this repo.
 You can use the .env.sample file as an example.